nz0001na/handson-ml/GANs/Readme.md

 ## Conditional GAN
 Conditional Generative Adversarial Nets(Mirza and Osindero, 2014) [[paper]](https://arxiv.org/abs/1411.1784)

+# InfoGAN
+to generate disentangled outputs, based on the paper:

+InfoGAN: Interpretable Representation Learning by Information Maximizing Generative Adversarial Nets by Chen et. al. [[paper]](https://arxiv.org/abs/1606.03657)

+ While there are many approaches to disentanglement, this is one of the more widely used and better known.

 # Some references
 Deconvolution and Checkerboard Artifacts (Odena et al., 2016) :  http://doi.org/10.23915/distill.00003